-- Integrate the creation and maintenance of knowledge into the problem solving process
+KCS is a simple idea: integrate the creation and maintenance of knowledge into the process of interaction.

 Solve Cases and Incidents Faster

 - 50 – 60% improved time to resolution

 - 30 – 50% increase in first contact resolution

 - 20 – 40% improvement in employee satisfaction

 - Improve customer success and use of self-help